 After submitting, a Financial Aid staff member will follow up via email within one to two weeks.
 While the Office of Financial Aid will always try to accommodate families during times of need, please be aware that funding is limited.
-Once all information is submitted, the review process can normally take up to two weeks.
 Find applicable appeal deadlines for the current semester here.

 Incoming domestic undergraduate students without J-1, F-1, or H-4 visa status who are ineligible to submit a FAFSA and who are facing a financial hardship can complete the Incoming Student Application for Additional Financial Aid.
 Undocumented students who are continuing students facing a financial hardship may complete the above Financial Hardship Appeals Form.
 Additionally, students can visit the Undocumented Students page for information on resources, financial aid opportunities, news, and more.